cesibley/Wally-s-Basic/README.md

 ```

 ## Demos
-See the `demo/` directory for example BASIC programs, including a full V1.0 smoke test.
+See the `demo/` directory for example BASIC programs

 ## License
 MIT License